-- Cost of land - Compensation for loss of value for nearby settlements (Værditabsordningen) - Purchase of existing turbines to be dismantled at site or nearby - Purchase of nearby settlements to free space for the project
+- Compensation for loss of value for nearby settlements (Værditabsordningen) - Purchase of existing turbines to be dismantled at site or nearby - Purchase of nearby settlements to free space for the project

 These costs are highly variable from project to project and can vary from 0% to round 25% of the total investment, depending on the local situation.
+These costs will be on top of the costs shown in figure 11.